MarcToussaint/robotics-course/docs/source/komoTutorial.rst

 convert the urdf-file to a g-file using ``$RAI/bin/urdf2rai.py``.
 The resulting g-file encodes the full kinematic structure.
 The part which usually requires manual fiddling are the mesh files.
-First, in the g-file, you have to change the path to their try location in the file system (removing the 'package' part).
+First, in the g-file, you have to change the path to their location in the file system (removing the 'package' part).
 Potentially that's all you need.
-However, KOMO calls various collision libraries that need clean correct (orientation, holes, etc) mesh files.
+However, KOMO calls various collision libraries that need clean and correct (orientation, holes, etc) mesh files.
 Those that come with URDF files are typically not clean and correct.
 I typically use meshlab (the command line tool) to automatically clean and compress meshes into ply files.
 The best guide for this is the hubo/HOWTO.sh in the rai-robotModels repository.

 Also, you should check the results using the ``$RAI/bin/kinEdit`` tool to display g-files from command line.
+CMake automatically compiles it;
-Call 'make bin' in $RAI to compile this.
+otherwise call 'make bin' in $RAI to compile this.
 You can edit the file with any editor during watching it with kinEdit.

 First practical steps
 =====================